Our programs offer the unique opportunity to work with remote indigenous communities, in both acute care and primary health care facilities.

 - support from our nurse education team

-- four graduate nurse study days throughout the 12 months, and additional professional development opportunities
+- 4 graduate nurse study days throughout the 12 months, and additional professional development opportunities

 - monthly video conference with other graduates and our nurse educator (graduate coordinator).